 6. Repeat the throw and adjust

 There are a few things you need to consider before throwing an axe with your family.
-After all, you want this to be as safe as possible, and axes can spell disaster if used improperly.
+After all, you want this to be as safe as possible, and an axe blade can spell disaster if used improperly.

 If you’re throwing axes with your children, use just one axe.
 One.
 Just one.
 Don’t even bring another axe out of the shop or truck.
 With one axe, you can control exactly who is handling a weapon at all times.
 You’ll know where all the sharp, pointy objects are.